livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 ## Print

 The print options allow you to enable the WoodWing Studio print connector on a content-type.
 Refer to our [setup guide]({{< ref "/guides/integrations/print" >}}) in order to setup your project with the print connector.
 Note: before you consider productive use of a print connector you must get in contact with us.
 The provided WoodWing connector is only to be used for test purposes.

+## Document Inbox

+{{< added-in release-2021-11 >}}

+The document inbox feature can be used in parallel with, or as a replacement for, the list assignment feature.
+It provides a way for users to indicate that a document should be listed within another document without the need to know which specific list it should appear on.

+An example use-case would be: When Editor User A finishes an article they would like to tell CvD User B (Chef vom Dienst - a role that is in charge of the frontpage at many newsrooms) to publish the teaser to that article on the frontpage.
+If the frontpage is compiled from multiple lists, it's not User A's job to decide into which list the article should go, as it's User B deciding that.
+Once assigned, User B will be able to see the article in the inbox column of the multi-list editor view for the frontpage.

+The inbox assignment UI will be displayed on the publish screen for the content types listed within the content types array.
+The document search dialog used for the inbox assignment will be automatically filtered by the content type(s) which will accept the document being published.